petepetersen423/m12_challenge/report-template.md

 If you do not recommend any of the models, please justify your reasoning.

+# Conclusion

-## We reccomend the balanced model for lending purposes.
+### We reccomend the balanced model for lending purposes!